 For each of the excuses you wrote, write potential solutions.
 Here are a few:

-Not having time → Limit workouts to 20 minutes, 3x a week
+Not having time → Limit workouts to 20 minutes, 3 times a week.

 Being stressed out after work → Go to the gym in the morning when you are fresh.